jrawbits/VisionEval-Wiki-JR/Documentation-Plan.md

 -   How do I cite VisionEval?
 -   How have others used VisionEval as part of classroom curriculum?

-## Developing the VisionEval Software Framework
+## H. Developing the VisionEval Software Framework

 **Primary audience:** model framework developer